ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 4\.
 Open NiFi at `http://sandbox.hortonworks.com:6434/nifi/`.
 You should be able to access it now.
 Wait 1 to 2 minutes for NiFi to load.

+> Note: if you haven't configured the `sandbox.hortonworks.com` alias in `/etc/hosts`, try the `http://localhost:6434/nifi` URL as well.

 ### 4.2 Forward Port with Azure GUI